 Here are some fun facts about the tournament:

-Rafael Nadal has the highest record of men’s singles French Open titles with twelve.
+Rafael Nadal has the highest record of men’s singles French Open titles with thirteen.
 Chris Evert has the highest record of women’s singles French Open titles with seven.

 Roy Emerson has the most doubles titles with six and Martina Navratilova has the most for women with seven.